 - Pick and rinse the sabudana well till you get transparent water when rinsing.

-- The next day, drain them really well.
+- The next day, drain all the water very well.

-- Make sure there is no moisture in them.
+- Make sure there is no water in them.

 Making sago mixture